 Featuring: Leo Gordon, MD

-This trial was supported by Kite, a Gilead company.
+This study was funded by Juno Therapeutics, a Bristol-Myers Squibb company.

-This article was originally published in the Northwestern University Feinberg School of Medicine News Center on January 26, 2022.
+This article was originally published in the Feinberg School of Medicine News Center on August 12, 2022.

 Northwestern Medicine welcomes the opportunity to partner with you in caring for your patients.